-In addition to our wildlife garden, in our extensive grounds we are also cultivating an orchard and we have a raised bed in which we are growing both herbs and vegetables.
-We are currently aiming to build a greenhouse made out of plastic bottles - watch this space!
+In addition to our wildlife garden, in our extensive grounds we are also cultivating an orchard and we are building a greenhouse made from recycled drinks bottles in which we hope to grow things.

 All our children are taught the importance of not dropping litter.
 Our school and its grounds are kept very clean, however we are keen to help our local neighbourhood look as 'sparkling' as our school.
 At least once a year we try and organise a litter collection day entitled 'The Big Tidy Up'.